canalplus/rx-player/doc/tutorials/track_selection.md

 ## Track preferences APIs ######################################################

-All methods and events discussed until now only have an effect for the currently played content.
+All methods and events discussed until now only have an effect for the current content being played.

 This has multiple disadvantages: